playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > Before we can dive into how many front-end frameworks work, we need to set a baseline of information.
 If you're already familiar with how the DOM represents a tree and how the browser takes that information and uses it, great; You're ready to read ahead!
 Otherwise, it's strongly suggested that you look at [our post introducing the concepts](https://unicorn-utterances.com/posts/understanding-the-dom/) required to understand some baselines of this post.

 You may have heard about various frameworks and libraries that modern front-end developers use to build large-scale applications.
-Among these frameworks, there are Angular, React, and Vue.
+Among these frameworks are Angular, React, and Vue.
 While each of these libraries brings its own strengths and weaknesses, many of the core concepts are shared between them.

 With this book, we will outline core concepts shared between them and how you can implement them in code in all three of the frameworks.
 This should provide a good reference when trying to learn one of these frameworks without pre-requisite knowledge or even trying to learn another framework with some pre-requisite of a different one.